The-Algorithmic-Hedgehogs/pacs/docs/index.md

 # Introduction

 The advent of technological advancements such as high-throughput sequencing and genome engineering, along with the increase in available computational power, has allowed biologists to adopt experimental approaches that create millions, sometimes even billions of data points per experiment.
-One of these advancements is called CRISPR genetic screens, in which researchers can mutate all ~20,000 genes in the human genome in various ways to study which genes are involved in particular biological processes and diseases.
+One of these advancements is called CRISPR genetic screens, in which researchers can mutate all ~20,000 genes in the human genome in various ways to study which genes are involved in particular biological processes and diseases (1).

 ## Problem Description